• Home

 Pumpkin steel cut oats in a bowl with banana and dried cranberries.

-I hope you enjoy this recipe for instant pot pumpkin oatmeal!
+I hope you enjoy this recipe for instant pot pumpkin pie oatmeal!
 If you like the recipe, feel free to rate it and leave a comment.

 Print